telerik/winforms-docs/treeview/data-binding/load-on-demand-with-crud-operations.md

 {{endregion}}

  And to handle the case where something is modified in the data source, we will need to subscribe to the __ListChanged__ event of the __BindingList__ and rebuild the __RadTreeView__ by clearing the nodes and re-adding the first level nodes.
 You can optionally save the expanded node’s state as per [this article](http://www.telerik.com/help/winforms/treeview-how-to-keep-radtreeview-states-on-reset.html).
-This solution is implemented in the attached projects.